Cho Doo-soon case

 The Cho Doo-soon case refers to a December 2008 assault that took place in Ansan, South Korea.
 An eight-year-old girl known by the pseudonym Na-young was kidnapped and raped by Cho Doo-soon, a 56-year-old male, in a bathroom inside a church.
 She was seriously injured in the attack.
 Cho was sentenced to 12 years in prison, and appealed on the grounds that the sentence was harsh, but his appeals were rejected.
-The sentence was later reduced because Cho was old and claimed he was drunk, and his mental and physical weakness was recognized.
+The sentence was later reduced because Cho was an alcoholic and his mental and physical weakness was recognized.
 The case sparked outrage and protests involving Na-young's parents and many others.

 Perpetrator

-Cho Doo-soon was born October 18, 1952.
+Cho Doo-soon was born on October 18, 1952.
 He dropped out of middle school and in 1970, he committed his first crime, stealing a bicycle.
 He was given leniency because of his young age and because it was a small-scale crime.
 In 1972, he was sentenced to 1 year and 6 months in a youth detention center for extorting money from a street stall.
 In 1977, he was sentenced to 8 months in prison for habitual theft.
 In 1983, at age 31, he raped a 19-year-old girl who worked nearby where he lived; she needed 30 days of treatment to recover.
 He was sentenced to 3 years in prison for this crime.
 After his release, he was fined several times for various violent crimes, including the assault of a bar hostess.
 In 1995, while drinking, Cho assaulted a man in his 60s to death, because he praised controversial president Chun Doo-hwan.
 As he was deemed feeble-minded, he was sentenced to 2 years and admitted into a psychiatric hospital.
 Cho's only family is his wife, who has nothing but praise for him.
 Cho's wife said "Cooking rice and side dishes, cleaning the home and all the household work ...
 My husband has done it for 20 years ...
 He has never vented his anger and he has been hailed as a polite person."
 While married, Cho committed 11 out of his 18 total crimes.
 For most of his crimes he was drunk and gave the excuse that he "does not remember"; Cho's wife said that he only committed crimes because of alcohol.